top of page

-Some Good Ideas at First Failed Miserably
+Some Good Ideas At First Failed Miserably

 John Joseph Merlin was a very successful maker of clocks and precision instruments.
 He also designed weighing machines and wheelchairs, improved musical instruments and even spent much of his time trying to develop a perpetual motion machine.
 This highly intelligent man was also a talented musician who enjoyed playing both the harpsichord and violin.
 With this background, you might find it surprising that he is remembered for the man who invented the “Roller-Skate.”